Tinram/MySQL/mysqlmon/README.md

 ```

 If the host switch `-h` is omitted, *mysqlmon* attempts to connect to a localhost instance of *mysqld*.

+For Aurora connections, make sure the host is a read-write endpoint to provide full stats (not a read-only).

 <kbd>Ctrl</kbd> + <kbd>C</kbd> to exit.